mapr-demos/spring-data-maprdb-examples/README.md

 ```
 6) Create model

 Let’s create model for users.
-Class should be annotated as @Document, you can also specify name for it’s table, for example ‘users’, otherwise name will be generated from class name.
-You should also annotate your id as @JsonProperty("_id").
+Class should be annotated as `@Document`, you can also specify name for it’s table, for example ‘users’, otherwise name will be generated from class name.
+You should also annotate your id as `@Id`.
 ```java
 @Document("users")
 public class User {